Fatal Occupational Injuries

 Definition

-Number and incidence rate of fatal occupational injuries, when the injury occurred while the individual was working for pay, or volunteering in the same capacity as other paid workers, at the time of the event, and engaged in a legal work activity either on or off of the employer's premises.
+Fatal occupational injuries among employed persons age 16 years and older, when the injury occurred while the individual was working for pay, or volunteering in the same capacity as other paid workers, at the time of the event, and engaged in a legal work activity either on or off of the employer's premises.

 Data Source